 WriteGirl welcomes energetic women of diverse professional backgrounds.

-Every fall, WriteGirl holds volunteer training sessions to welcome new mentors to the program.
+WriteGirl is holding volunteer trainings in the fall of 2019 to welcome new volunteers to the program.
 If you are interested in volunteering for WriteGirl in any capacity, please fill out an application and join us.
+We will review applications in summer 2019.
 We'll have food, writing activities, and lots of information about how you can get involved.
 At the training session, you will learn specific techniques for mentoring teen girls.

 With more than twenty major events annually and a growing membership of women and girls, WriteGirl is interested in any skills you have to offer.
 Mentor a girl, help us promote our publications, co-produce a workshop or fundraising event, write press releases, design event flyers, or help with member communications.
 We will do our best to match your skills, interests and availability with our needs.
 You don’t have to be a professional writer, but all volunteers must have tenacious communication skills and a desire to help support the growth and development of this organization and the teen girls we serve.